mfarrelm/gdsc/README.md

 - Basically Functional API give us more low-level than Sequential API so it gives more freedom to us to build model architecture (example skip-connection NN cannot be implemented with Sequential API)

 - [This Project](https://github.com/Yustira/crowd-counting) is an example of using Tensorflow for Crowd Counting System.
 It is my team Google Bangkit Final Project
+- Google also provides certification for Tensorflow.
+The detail about certification is [here](https://www.tensorflow.org/certificate).
+This is my [Tensorflow Developer Certificate](https://www.credential.net/f42e4d1a-9d1a-443c-8294-8ba25c2a4be2)